 Imported exterior vapor barriers like Tyvek and fiberglass insulation like Owens Corning can be installed inside the framed walls in order to provide additional energy efficiency.
 On the interiors, Sheetrock walls and Plycem ceiling laminates can be installed to add more energy efficiency and sound barriers, plus they provide desirable aesthetic qualities.

 The steel-stud construction method takes less time to frame the structure, but only a few local tradesmen know how to install the proprietary plasters and accessories necessary to finish the imported products up to quality standards.
 Whereas, most local tradesmen know how to finish traditional concrete block construction up to the satisfaction of most owners.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 24 years and from his travels throughout the country inspecting housing and land, he has acquired a wealth of knowledge about construction here.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting housing and land, he has acquired a wealth of knowledge about construction here.

 If you have any questions or concerns you can click here to contact Tom.